ant-media/Plugins/ZixiPlugin/README.md

-# SamplePlugin
+# ZixiPlugin
-This is a sample plugin project for Ant Media Server.
-You can use this a basis for your plugin.
+This is the tight integration of [Zixi SDK](https://zixi.com) to Ant Media Server.

-With this plugin you can find:
-- Accessing the Ant Media Server ie. AntMediaApplicationAdaptor class
-- Registration of the plugin as the PacketListener and/or FrameListener
-- Consuming packets and/or frames
-- REST interface implementation
+## Features
+### ZixiClient
+It can connect and pulls the stream from ZixiBroadcaster to Ant Media Server so that you can watch the stream with WebRTC/HLS/DASH etc. on Ant Media Server.
+In other words, any stream in ZixiBroadcaster can be available in Ant Media Server

+### ZixiFeeder
+It can push the stream in Ant Media Server to ZixiBroadcaster so that any stream ingested by WebRTC, RTSP, RTMP, SRT, etc. in Ant Media Server can be available in ZixiBroadcaster

+## How to Install

+## How to Use